dahae0309/PoundProgress/readme.md

 ### Getting started

-To get started with the Weight Tracker Fitness App, follow these steps:
+To get started with the PoundProgress App, follow these steps:

 1. Installation: Clone the repository to your local machine.
 ```bash